scharlau/Bridges_Examples/README.md

         python3 -m pip install bridges

 You're now ready to get started using Bridges.
+You'll find more notes in each of the files.

-Hello world is the most basic visualisation of a linked list.
+* Hello world is the most basic visualisation of a linked list.
-Gutenberg pulls open data for display in the console and as a tree visualisation.
+* Gutenberg pulls open data for display in the console and as a tree visualisation.
+* Minimal Game provides an example game showing interaction with the screen and keyboard